Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 }

 This configuration shows how NGINX sets up its workers, handles basic HTTP behavior, and defines both access and error logging.
-The important parts for us are the access_log, error_log, and the log_format directive, which together control what gets logged and how.
+The important parts for us are the access_log, error_log, and the log_format directive, which controls what gets logged and how.

 bash